-- \$6,000 if you were an Australian resident for tax purposes for the full year - \$3,000 if you were under 18 years old at 30 June 2010 and your income was not salary or wages - \$1 if you were a non-resident and you had income taxable in Australia which did not have non-resident withholding tax withheld from it, or - your part-year tax-free threshold amount if you became or stopped being an Australian resident for tax purposes.
-Go to www.ato.gov.au and search for 'Part-year tax-free threshold amount' to work out your threshold amount or phone the Individual Infoline on 13 28 61.
+- \$6,000 if you were an Australian resident for tax purposes for the full year - \$3,334 if you were under 18 years old at 30 June 2011 and your income was not salary or wages - \$1 if you were a non-resident and you had income taxable in Australia which did not have non-resident withholding tax withheld from it, or - your part-year tax-free threshold amount if you became or stopped being an Australian resident for tax purposes.
+Go to www.ato.gov.au and enter 'Part-year tax-free threshold amount' in the 'Search for' box at the top of the page to work out your threshold amount or phone 13 28 61.